Can I get a car out of impound without insurance?

 Virginia Any vehicle used in a DWI offense may be impounded or immobilized for 30 days if the offender was driving with a license suspended because of a prior DWI, an administrative per se violation, or chemical test refusal.
 In addition, vehicles owned by an offender may be impounded or immobilized for up to 90 days even if the vehicles were not used in the offense.
 There are family hardship exceptions for households with only one vehicle.

-Washington Washington has a vehicle impoundment law.
-In addition to impounding the vehicle for other possible penalties for driving with a license suspended for a prior DWI conviction, authorities may also impound the vehicle for not more than 30 days on a first offense.
+Washington In addition to impounding the vehicle for other possible penalties for driving with a license suspended for a prior DWI conviction, authorities may also impound the vehicle for not more than 30 days on a first offense.
 For a second offense, the vehicle may be impounded for not more than 60 days or, for a third offense, not more than 90 days.

-Wisconsin There is a policy in Wisconsin that allows temporary vehicle impoundment, as part of the immobilization process.
-This is not a law, just a policy, and is used only temporarily and at the discretion of officers in the field.
+Wisconsin Wisconsin allows temporary vehicle impoundment as part of the immobilization process.
+This is not a law.
+Rather, this policy is used only temporarily and at the discretion of officers in the field.

-Wyoming Wyoming has a policy that allows for temporary vehicle impoundment.
+Wyoming Wyoming allows for temporary vehicle impoundment.
 An offender’s vehicle may be impounded following an arrest if a sober driver is unavailable.
-This law seems intended to prevent the offender from operating the vehicle immediately after the drinking-and-driving offense, rather than being aimed at long-term prevention of drinking and driving by offenders.

 Your vehicle may end up in an impound lot because you lack auto insurance or drive without a registered license.
 Your vehicle may also be towed while you are arrested for a driving infraction or illegally parked.
 Additionally, your vehicle may be confiscated if the police suspect that it was present during a crime or admitted it as evidence in a criminal investigation.